 With huge improvements in winemaking from the 1980s onwards, the production of a good vintage Port is much less of a hit-and-miss affair.
 Unless the year is a total washout (eg 1993 and 2002), wines of potential vintage quality can be made every year.
 Consequently wines from good years (in between declared vintages) are bottled by the major shippers as single-quinta vintage Port (SQVP).
 The same rules apply as to vintage Ports, the only difference being that the wines come from a single quinta or estate with the recommendation that they may be drunk earlier, after 10 rather than 20 years.

 Without the collector’s cachet of a vintage Port, these wines are excellent value and by building up a vertical collection you can follow a specific Douro terroir.
 A handful of independent quintas are now producing their own SQVP nearly every year, along the lines of a Bordeaux château.
-Though this is a relatively new category, look out for properties that already have a good track record: Quinta do Vesúvio, Quinta de la Rosa, Quinta do Roriz, Quinta do Passadouro and Quinta do Vale Meão.
+Although this is a relatively new category, look out for properties that already have a good track record: Quinta do Vesúvio, Quinta de la Rosa, Quinta de Roriz, Quinta do Crasto, Quinta do Passadouro and Quinta do Vale Meão.

-Sharing the pinnacle with vintage Port, it used to be said that whereas vintage is the ‘king’ of Ports, tawny is the ‘queen’.
-The ageing process is of vital importance: whereas a vintage Port will mature in large wooden vats and then in bottle, tawnies will mature in small casks (lodge pipes of 600- to 640-litres capacity).
+Sharing the pinnacle with vintage Port, it has been said that whereas vintage is the ‘king’ of Ports, tawny is the ‘queen’.
+The ageing process is of vital importance.
+While a vintage Port will mature for a short time in large wooden vats and then in bottle; tawnies will age for much longer in small casks before bottling.
+These casks, known as lodge pipes, have 600- to 640-litre capacity.

-Tawnies may be bottled with an indication of age: 10, 20, 30 and 40 or over 40 years old being the categories officially permitted.
-These are obviously approximations and all wines have to be submitted for tasting by the IVDP for approval.
+Tawnies may be bottled with an indication of age: 10, 20, 30, 40 or 50 years old.
+Even older wines may be designated ‘Very Very Old Tawny’.
+The age designations are obviously approximations and all wines have to be submitted for tasting by the IVDP for approval.